vimc/montagu-ci/README.md

     $ sudo mkdir -p /etc/docker/certs.d/fi--didelx05.dide.ic.ac.uk:5000
     $ curl -L https://raw.githubusercontent.com/vimc/montagu-ci/master/registry/certs/domain.crt > domain.crt
     $ sudo cp domain.crt /etc/docker/certs.d/fi--didelx05.dide.ic.ac.uk:5000

+Or on Windows:

+1. Download the certificate from https://raw.githubusercontent.com/vimc/montagu-ci/master/registry/certs/domain.crt
+2. Start > "Manage Computer Certificates" (also available in the control panel)
+3. Right-click on "Trusted Root Certification Authoritites" > "All tasks" > "Import"
+4. Browse to the crt file and then keep pressing "Next" to complete the wizard
+5. Restart Docker for Windows

 You can verify that this works with: